harsh-codess/summarizer/README.md

 - PDF/DOCX file reading and parsing
 - Custom-trained models for domain-specific entities
 - Skillset and keyword extraction
-- JSON output for easy integration with HR or ATS system
+- JSON output for easy integration with HR or ATS systems

 ### Tech Stack:
 - Python